 On behalf of Immy, her family and from us at Children Today we want to say a massive thank you to those who shared and donated.
 You’ve played a huge part in changing this little girl’s life for the better.

 While Immy has reached her target for her adapted trike, there are still lots of other children just like her, waiting for life-changing equipment, so if you would like to please feel free to donate to her campaign using the link below to help more children in her name!

 Seven-year-old Imogen – Immy to her friends and family – is desperate for an adapted trike so she can join her friends on bike rides for the first time.

 The family has managed to secure £1,500 towards the trike but at a cost of over £3,800 the family reached out to Children Today for additional support.
-We’ve pledged a further £1000, but a further £1,319 is needed to help Immy’s dream come true.
+We’ve pledged a further £1000, but they need to raise £1,319 more to help Immy’s dream come true.

-The fundraising appeal has already raised £530, but Immy still needs to raise £789.
+The fundraising appeal has already raised over £1000, but Immy still needs just £89 to finally get her adapted trike.
 To make a donation to Immy’s appeal, please click the button below!